SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 #### Example: Color coded group header

-In the example below we have gallery with group headers formatted according to column metadata.
+In the example below we have gallery view with formatted group headers as per column metadata.

 ![Employee gallery grouped by City with formatted group header](../images/employee-formatted-group-header-gallery-layout.png)

+[!NOTE]
-Note that gallery card formatter is skipped in the below JSON for simplicity.
+Gallery card formatter is skipped in the below JSON for simplicity.

 ```JSON
 {